310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-What are you even fighting against…?
+what are you even fighting against…?
 {% endbubble %}

 {% bubble Midori %}